-The role of Council is important as the District Plan will enable where growth can and may not occur.
-The papakāinga provisions in the District Plan enable more homes to be built on whenua Māori.
-But building more homes on whenua Māori is complex and multiple factors need to be considered when the development potential is being thought through.
+The role of Council is important as our District Plan will enable where growth may and may not occur.
+The papakāinga provisions in our District Plan enable more homes to be built on whenua Māori.
+Building more homes on whenua Māori is complex however, and multiple factors need to be considered when the development potential is being thought through.
 This includes governance structures or trusts, amenities and infrastructure to support growth and development, and ongoing maintenance costs.

 It is expected that development potential for Māori housing and papakāinga can be done systematically if the desire and need is evident in areas.
-Noting presently, the District has only 4.25% of land in Maori ownership
+Noting presently, our District has only 4.25% of land in Māori ownership.

 - Homelessness, social housing and housing affordability is impacting Māori. - Cost of building and the processes can be prohibitive for Māori. - Rating of whenua Māori is the same as general title land, but services differ in areas. - Māori land is often land locked between private landowners. - Costs for papakāinga development, such as development contributions, can be restrictive. - Not all whānau want to develop land.
-This should occur where a want or need identified.
+This should occur where a want or need is identified.

-Council to work alongside with Community Housing Providers (CHP) and TPK, Ministry of Housing and Urban Development (MHUD), Ministry of Social Development (MSD), Kāinga
+Council to work alongside Community Housing

+Providers (CHP) and Te Puni Kōkiri (TPK),

+Ministry of Housing and Urban Development

+(MHUD), Ministry of Social Development

-- Ora to support the delivery of more homes and papakāinga. - Advocate and support healthy homes within Whangārei. - Collaborate with tangata whenua on introducing NPSUD provisions systematically. - Whānau resilience is enhanced where possible through Council housing initiatives - Develop a more co-ordinated and streamlined consenting process to papakāinga and Māori housing developments. - Opportunity for define papakāinga and what this means for the Taitokerau Papakāinga Toolkit. - Develop Māori design principles with iwi, hapū and Māori specialists to enable more design opportunities that fit within Te Ao Māori paradigm.
-Such as intergenerational living.
+- (MSD), Kāinga Ora to support the delivery of more homes and papakāinga. - Advocate and support healthy homes within Whangarei. - Collaborate with tangata whenua on introducing the National Policy Statement on Urban Development (NPS-UD) provisions systematically. - Whānau resilience is enhanced where possible through Council housing initiatives - Develop a more co-ordinated and streamlined consenting process for papakāinga and Māori housing developments. - Opportunity to define papakāinga and what this means for the Taitokerau Papakāinga Toolkit. - Develop Māori design principles with iwi, hapū and Māori specialists to enable more design opportunities that fit within Te Ao Māori paradigm, such as intergenerational living.